deroxa99/arael/README.txt

 %
 %  - AIR DRAG: not yet implemented
 %
-%  - SOLAR RADIATION PRESSURE: not yet implemented
+%  - SOLAR RADIATION PRESSURE: Perturbation due to solar radiation hitting
+%    the surface of the satellite.
+Umbra and penumbra regions due to the
+%    shadow of the primary attractor are also taken into account.
 %
 %------------------------------ APPROX -----------------------------------%
 %  - GRAVITY: implement an approximated model for the gravity field, to